lzwjava/lzwjava.github.io/notes/2025-06-01-product-choices-en.md

 4. **Limit:** Ignore other Stoicism books until you finish this one.

 The key is intentionality: consume/use *less*, but make sure what you choose adds real value.
 Everything else is noise.

+---

+You're touching on a real challenge of modern life - the paradox of choice and information overload.
+With millions of options for everything, the time spent just evaluating what to try can become overwhelming.

+Here are some approaches that help:

+**Set clear priorities first.** Before looking at options, know what you actually need or want to accomplish.
+This immediately filters out 90% of irrelevant choices.

+**Use trusted filters.** Instead of evaluating everything yourself, rely on curated sources - whether that's recommendations from people whose judgment you trust, established review sites for your specific needs, or communities focused on your interests.

+**Embrace "good enough."** The best choice and the perfect choice are often enemies of actually getting something done.
+A decent book you actually read beats the perfect book that sits on your wishlist.

+**Time-box your research.** Give yourself a specific limit - maybe 30 minutes to choose a productivity app or an hour to pick your next book.
+When time's up, go with your best option.

+**Start with what's already working.** Before trying new things, make sure you're fully utilizing what you already have.
+Often we chase new solutions when we haven't mastered the basics.

+**Accept missing out.** You'll never try every good app or read every worthwhile book.
+That's not failure - that's being human with finite time.

+The goal isn't to make perfect choices, but to make reasonably good ones quickly so you can spend more time actually using and enjoying what you pick.